 During the 2023 second quarter, we elected to move a majority of our United Kingdom assets into a United Kingdom REIT regime with an effective date of July 1, 2023.
-As substantially all necessary activities had been completed to enter the United Kingdom REIT regime by June 30, 2023, we adjusted the deferred tax liabilities associated with these properties, resulting in a \$158 million income tax benefit in the second quarter of 2023.
-We expect to reduce our quarterly tax expense going forward by approximately \$2 million.
+With this election, we adjusted the deferred tax liabilities associated with these properties, resulting in a \$158 million income tax benefit in the second quarter of 2023.